DrDanicka/trading_strategy_tester/trading_strategy_tester/indicators/notes.md

 * rising OBV warns of an upward breakout
 * falling OBV warns of an downtrend breakout

+# PVI (Positive Volume Index)
+* PVI crossing to below its MA confirms the approach of bear market and vice versa

 ## ROC (Rate of Change)
 * long when ROC crosses to below the oversold level and rises back above it
 * long on bull divergence